How To Run After ACL Surgery In 6 Simple Steps

 - Since your graft is most vulnerable during this period, you need to exercise extra care during this phase

-- Use a soft tissue knee brace
+- Use a soft tissue knee brace.
+You could find some suggestions in this article.

 - If you are planning to run, this is the time you may consider going back.
 You can start by jogging at about 40% your normal pace and stick to a straight path.